russloewe/GnomeSlayer/README.md

 main();
 Begins the program and calls several functions including ai() and action().
 Will contain variables that will be passed in and out of the called functions.

+##### graphics

+    draw room, player's character, and maybe doors, items, and monsters.

     draw();
     Call functions to draw the room and stuff in the room.

-generate_room();
-Generates the room.
-Calls create_maps() or will deal with creating maps directly.
+##### input

+     handle key events
      get_input();
      Will generate a move for the player.
 Like if the player wants to go right, the input() function will return MOVE_RIGHT, then that is passed to the action module as (PLAYER, MOVE_RIGHT), from there it will call the subfunctions such as move_right().
 The player will also be able to fight if there is something there to fight.

-ai();
+##### player/ monster action
+    move player, check for boarders, and check for collision action();
      Called by main().
-Will decide action for monster to make then pass that back to main().
-Ai() will need to get a list of the monsters and player and room data to make a decision for each of the monsters in the room.
-Will generate an action and return (monster1, move_left).
-We're still trying to figure out a way to pass these but we have ideas.

-action();
-Called by main().
 Will receive whether to move or fight from main().
 Will then call move() or fight().
 This is responsible for the both the player's and the monster's actions.

      move();
      Makes the player and the monsters move.

      fight();
      Makes the player and the monsters fight.

-check_health();
-Checks the health of the player and monsters.
+##### AI

+     ai();
+     Called by main().
+Will decide action for monster to make then pass that back to main().
+Ai() will need to get a list of the monsters and player and room data to make a decision for each of the monsters in the room.
+Will generate an action and return (monster1, move_left).
+We're still trying to figure out a way to pass these but we have ideas.

+##### Endgame

      check_state();
-Check if the game is won or the player is dead.
+     Check if the game is won or the player is dead. check_cond();

-check_cond();
      Checking conditions: win condition, if a player is next to a monters/wall/door, whether health is "dead".
 The win  condition is slaying the goblin king and taking his treasure.

      win();
      If the win condition is true, print that the player won.

      end_game();
      Finish up the game.
 Prints any last comments to be made.

-Loop through these steps:
-1: draw board
-2: get input
-3: perform player action
-4: perform monster action(AI)
-5: check health of monster and player
-6: check win condition

-##### graphics

-    draw room, player's character, and maybe doors, items, and monsters.

-##### input

-     handle key events

-##### player movement
+##### Maps

-    move player, check for boarders, and check for collision
+     generate_room();
+     Generates the room.
+Calls create_maps() or will deal with creating maps directly.